serdarozsoy/corinfomax-ssl/README.md

 We provide 6 main folders for the code.

-- cifars_tiny: includes pretraining and linear evaluation for CIFARs and Tiny Imagenet dataset.
+- cifars-tiny: includes pretraining and linear evaluation for CIFARs and Tiny Imagenet dataset.
 - imagenet100_resnet18: includes pretraining and linear evaluation for ImageNet-100 dataset with ResNet18.
 - imagenet100_resnet50: includes pretraining and linear evaluation for ImageNet-100 dataset with ResNet50.
 - imagenet1k: includes pretraining and linear evaluation for ImageNet1K dataset.